 Sure, the advances in technology created more complexity in the marketing industry, but this phenomenon also brought a ton of tools to make your job as a team manager a lot easier.
 So let’s take a look at some of the most useful digital tools that you should definitely keep at hand.

-First of all, you need a project management tool, like Trello or Asana.
+First of all, you need a project management tool, like Trello, Asana, or Function Point.
 This will give you a much needed overview of everyone’s tasks and all your employees can know exactly what needs to be done next.

 Then, you should equip your marketing team with collaboration tools.
 This includes team communication platforms like Slack, but also file sharing tools and document collaboration apps such as G Suite.
 A marketing campaign consists of a lot of overlapping between different roles and very often more than one expert needs to work on a single task.
 For example, a text for social media needs to be written by copywriter, edited by an SEO, a designer needs to provide an accompanying image, and then it needs to go online.
 In order to make this process easy, collaboration tools are necessary.